BouleJaune/dots-files/README.md

 ## Scripts:
 Folder is in the path.

+### record
+record screenNumber fps.
+Record screen at desired framerate, default to 25fps is no fps is specified.
+Output file is ~/Vidéos/screen.mp4.
+Screen number is 1 or 2.

+### sc

+Screen capture the selection.
+Gets saved in ~/Images/screen.png

 ### brightness

 Takes a number ranging from 0 to 100 to set hardware luminosity through ddcutil and redshift.